WICB: History

+In 1941, make-shift radio studios were built at 120 E. Buffalo Street in Ithaca, New York.
+It was a grassroots attempt at broadcasting with little equipment and without transmitters, just room-to-room public address type broadcasting.
+In 1947, Ithaca College's Radio Department moved to expanded quarters at 101 West Court Street and applied to the FCC for a non-commercial educational FM broadcast license.
+The FCC granted Ithaca College the license in 1948 and the station went on-the-air operating at 88.1 FM with 10 watts of power and the call letters WITJ-FM.
+On March 1, 1957, the call letters were changed to WICB-FM with a new dial setting of 91.7 FM.

-92 WICB began in 1947 with 10 watts of power, and operated from a Quonset hut in downtown Ithaca at the corner of Court and Cayuga Streets.
-It moved to the basement of Dillingham Center in 1968, then to the Roy H. Park School of Communications in 1989.
+WICB's studio moved to the basement of Dillingham Center in 1968, then to the Roy H. Park School of Communications in 1989.

-92 WICB is an affiliate of both Westwood One and the Associated Press, and has active news and sports departments, which cover such events as Ithaca College football, soccer, baseball, and lacrosse.
+92 WICB is an affiliate of both ABC News and the Associated Press, and has active news and sports departments, which cover Ithaca College sports teams including football, soccer, baseball, softball, basketball, volleyball, wrestling and lacrosse.

 The radio station is Ithaca College's only FCC-licensed broadcast facility, and is in operation 24 hours a day, 365 days a year.

 The Radio Station currently operates with 4,100 watts of effective radiated power that is able to reach much of Tompkins County and beyond.
 The signal is capable of reaching nearly 250,000 listeners from parts of Northern Pennsylvania up to Lake Ontario.
-The recent addition of a live streaming webcast has expanded potential listener-ship even more.
+The station also streams its programming live at wicb.org, iHeartRadio, TuneIn, and on the WICB app.

 The station has a long-standing annual tradition of playing the radio station of Ithaca College's rival, SUNY Cortland, in a football game called the "Cortaca Mic".
 The game takes place in Cortland the evening before the annual Cortaca Jug game.

 WICB is run almost entirely by a staff of student DJs and executives.
 Students of all majors are encouraged to work on the radio.
-Freshman all the way up to seniors at Ithaca College are allowed to be a part of WICB, though there is a required shadowing process along with an air check and written quiz.
+First-year students all the way up to seniors at Ithaca College are allowed to be a part of WICB, though there is a required shadowing process along with an air check and written quiz.
 Aside from a technical and upper management support staff, all programming, talent coordination and promotions decisions are left up to a rotating executive board of students.